acjr1910/useStateCallback/README.md

 ## Reasoning

-I have made this simple abstraction in a custom hook, because I think it makes the code cleaner and readable for me.
+I think this abstraction makes the code cleaner and readable.

 ## Installing

+You can install it using yarn or npm as you'd like:

 ```
 $ yarn add use-state-callback